learn-co-curriculum/cssi-prework-javascript-variables/README.md

 >Location
 ERROR!!
 ```
 Each programming language has a set of best practices - called coding conventions - on how multiple words are handled: camelCase or snake_case.
-JavaScript developers use camelCase.
+JavaScript developers use camelCase, in which words are put together without underscores, the first word is lowercased, and then every additional word is capitalized.
+A few examples of camelCase:

+* `var myFirstName = "Danny"`
+* `var schoolName = "Flatiron School"`
+* `var myFavoriteMexicanFoodInSanFrancisco = "La Taqueria on Mission and 25th st"`

 Consistency in coding style is very important to maintain code readability in large projects.
 You can read Google's own style guidelines for Javascript and other languages here: http://google.github.io/styleguide/ .